A nurse expressed concern about her care of an older hospice patient.

-The family of the hospice patient did not want the patient to have any comfort care, except for a prescribed sleeping pill and a prescribed opioid.
-The patient's admitting diagnosis was C. diff.
-The nurse's assessment revealed the patient was alert, "oriented to self," and vital signs were within normal limits.
-The patient denied any pain, was breathing normally and was sitting up in bed visiting with her family.
+The patient denied any pain, was breathing normally, and was sitting up in bed visiting with her family.
 She did state that she was thirsty.
 One of the family members asked the nurse to administer a "pretty heavy" amount of the prescribed opioid and sleeping pill, which were ordered PRN for pain or shortness of breath.
-The nurse, knowing the medications were not needed and the amount requested "could potentially kill her," instead gave the patient a drink of water.
+The nurse, knowing the medications weren't needed and the amount requested "could potentially kill her," instead gave the patient a drink of water.

 The nurse wondered if her decision was legally or ethically wrong.